The World Stands by Ukraine: Fears about what a Ukraine loss could mean, Urge for Reasonable peace Talks

 Five anonymous sources were quoted by the publication as saying that the agreement stipulated Kyiv’s refusal of joining NATO and the deployment or foreign military bases on Ukrainian territory.
 Its security guarantee was provided by allies like the US, UK, and Turkey.

-The report stated that the biggest obstacle is Russia’s demand that Ukraine recognize Moscow’s sovereignty in and the so called Independence of the Donetsk & Luhansk Republics.
+The report stated that the biggest obstacle is Russia’s demand that Ukraine recognize Moscow’s sovereignty in Crimea and the so called Independence of the Donetsk & Luhansk Republics.

 “Russia and its president Vladimir Putin show no signs of taking part in responsible talks or ending Russia’s bloody aggressiveness against Ukraine,” US Secretary Of State Antony Blinken said on Thursday during a Washington press briefing.

 “We commend Ukraine’s willingness to be at the table, despite being bombarded every minute of the time.
-“I’ve also not seen any significant efforts by Russia to bring the it is waging to an end through diplomacy,” said he.
+“I’ve also not seen any significant efforts by Russia to bring the war it is waging to an end through diplomacy,” said he.

 Blinken stated that the US fully supported Ukraine’s efforts for de-escalation through diplomacy, a ceasefire, and the withdrawal of Russian troops.
 Blinken praised the efforts of other countries, including France Germany Israel and Turkey.